ProjectKeystone/.github/Profile/README.md

 ## Contributors
 [Dakota](github.com/themanwiththeplan-eng) - Owner and Project Lead

-<p>Please feel free to approach me with any questions also in our [Discord](https://discord.gg/gytc3hcQzz).
+Please feel free to approach me with any questions also in our [Discord](https://discord.gg/gytc3hcQzz).
 We will need bot developers and people who are willing to work on the channels to get everything set up and this is a great way to start contributing if you're not as a technical.
-Thank you!</p>
+Thank you!